 Since this was our last whole day in Alaska we wanted to see Anchorage in the afternoon and with about 3 hours’ drive that was totally doable.
 At least according to GPS.
 However, there are so many viewpoints to stop (they are all marked with a camera sign, so you know you can stop for a photo session) that those 3 hours almost doubled in the end.
 About half way between Glennallen and Anchorage there is also a Matanuska glacier, named by the river.
 You can drive very close to it and then walk for about 15 minutes.
 I think the entrance is about 20$ per person.
 We didn’t go there because we thought it was better to see it from a distance – to see the size of it.
 And the view from the road is really glorious.
 Now when I look back I am a bit sorry we didn’t go there, but hey, we have to save something for next time, right? 😉

 So we came to Anchorage pretty late and just took a short walk to downtown.
 We looked for a place to have some descent coffee but unfortunately it was Sunday and everything was closed.
 We were really surprised by that.
 So basically we didn’t see much of Anchorage, except for the river bank and a few streets.
-Which was nothing special.
-Our Airbnb rental was across the street from Walmart, where I can spend hours, shopping for things I don’t need.
-So on our way to the airport I stocked up with all “necessary” things for Honolulu.
-Because you know… they don’t have any shops in Honolulu 🙂
+Nothing special, to be honest.

 To sum up

 Remember when I said “Oh, what a mistake that was” at the beginning?
 I meant it from the bottom of my heart.
 If I had to plan that combination again, I would definitely change our schedule and stay in Alaska for a couple of days more and less in Oahu.
 But perhaps that was the beauty of it.
-And now I have another goal – to make another Alaska roadtrip and visit the southern part with the whales!
+I have added Alaska to my travel favorites list and that means I will definitely visit it again!